How to use the Hilton Aspire $250 resort credit — One of the many benefits of this valuable card!

 Eligible purchases include room rates and taxes, as well as any incidentals charged directly to your room and paid for with your Amex Hilton Aspire.

 Let’s take a look at some great uses of the $250 resort credit.
 This is just one of the benefits that make this perhaps the best travel card on the market.

 The information for the Hilton Aspire card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 The Hilton Aspire card is unbelievably valuable

-When you open the Hilton Honors American Express Aspire Card, you can earn 150,000 Hilton points after spending $4,000 on purchases within the first three months.
+When you open the Hilton Honors American Express Aspire Card, you can earn 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening.
 You can learn more about how to meet credit card minimum spend here.

 But one of the best perks is the card’s $250 resort credit — if you can use it!
 I’ll explain.

 Hilton Aspire $250 resort credit

 With the Hilton Aspire Amex card, you’ll get up to $250 in statement credits per anniversary year when you make eligible purchases at participating Hilton Resorts.

 It’s very important to recognize that an anniversary (or reward) year is not the same as a calendar year.
 An anniversary year is generally defined as every twelve-month period starting with your account opening date.
 For example, my anniversary year is August through August, whereas the calendar year is usually January 1 to December 31.